 Whatever the bad habit is that you are looking to break, visualise yourself succeeding with it, smiling, and enjoying your success.
 See yourself building a new identity.

-Finally, the most important thing to bear in mind is to not be so hard on yourself.
-The last few months have been difficult, scary, and incredibly emotional for many of us.
+The most important thing to bear in mind is to not be so hard on yourself.
+The last year has been difficult and incredibly emotional for many of us.
 So cut yourself some slack; it’s natural for your habits to have changed in this period, and when you’re ready to start working towards a new and more positive routine, take it step by step.

 CABA provides free lifelong support to past and present ICAEW members, ACA students, ICAEW staff, and their close family members.